 In many cases, archiving and backup software are integrated.
-Some software also offers the ability to cache segments of archived data on disk, while the majority is stored on object or tape to improve response times when data is accessed.
+To improve response times when data is accessed, some software also offers the ability to cache segments of archived data on disk, while the majority is stored on object or tape.

 Editor's note: This article was revised in 2023 by TechTarget editors to improve the reader experience.